 I looked around the cafeteria to see if he was still staring, but he was nowhere to be found.
 I was relieved and disappointed.
 Part of me wanted to never see him again, but another part wanted to know what the hell was going on.

 “Is the new kid hot?”
 Anna asked, leaning forward with a big smile on her face.
 She loved gossip and cute boys.

 I sighed.
-“Yeah, I guess he’s pretty cute.
+“Yeah, I guess he’s pretty hot.
 I wasn’t really paying attention to his attractiveness.
 I was actually trying to avoid him, but since I was stuck in class, I couldn’t.”

 “Did he do anything else than just stare at you?”
 Phoua worried

 I wanted to tell them, but I also had no idea how to even explain what happened myself.
 Saying something would cause them to worry and I hate making my friends worried for me.
 So, I lied.
 “No, he just stared at me in a very odd and long way.
 Nothing else.”

 “I would steer clear of him.”
 Claire warned, crossing her arms over her chest.
 “If he was staring at you for that long, that isn’t normal.
 I would keep your distance until you know more.
 You don’t want to take any risks.”